clue1ess/xv6/explanation/explanation_xv6.md

 copyuvm :

 create a copy of parent's process table pages
-1. cretae kernel mapping of virtual address space using setupkvm.
+1. create kernel mapping of virtual address space using setupkvm.
 2. for total parent process's memory using proc->sz, iterate from 0 to proc->sz, pagewise 2.1 find pte corresponding to that page using walkpgir on parent's pgdir 2.2 find pa for that pte using macro PTE_ADDR